What is a myelogram?

 What happens after a myelogram?

-You will be asked to drink additional fluids to rehydrate after the procedure.
-This helps to replace the spinal fluid that was withdrawn and reduces the chance of developing a headache.
+You will be asked to drink extra fluids to rehydrate after the procedure.
+This helps to wash out the contrast dye and it helps your body replace the spinal fluid that was removed.
+It also reduces the chance of developing a headache.